cam-garrison/scrabble_helper/README.md

 # scrabble_helper
 got sick of losing to my family in scrabble :<

+creates a list of words + their scrabble values out of an inputted string of letters, listed in order of scrabble value

 ## Usage
 requires python 3 and Sympy to help with some permutation generation.